PixetBits/Bucket-1-3/README.md

       >>> hello world!

 ## Error skip
-If a line can rise a error, put a ``?`` in the end of the line, e.g.
+If a line can rise an error, put a ``?`` in the end of the line, e.g.

       str number as 1
       >>> [Compiler Error] This is not a string value.
 In line [str number as 0]